Bottomonium suppression at RHIC and LHC in an open quantum system approach: Introduction

-Using the potential non-relativistic QCD effective theory Refs.~\cite{Brambilla:2016wgg,Brambilla:2017zei} demonstrated that the in-medium quantum evolution of heavy quarkonium depends on the heavy-quarkonium momentum diffusion coefficient $\hat{\kappa}$ and its dispersive counterpart $\hat{\gamma}$, with both being defined in terms of nonperturbative correlators of chromoelectric fields.
-The quantum master equations governing the evolution of the heavy-quark reduced density matrix were obtained using open quantum systems (OQS) methods in which one integrates out the light medium degrees of freedom to obtain evolution equations for the heavy quarkonium reduced matrix.
+Using open quantum system (OQS) methods within the potential non-relativistic QCD effective theory Refs.~\cite{Brambilla:2016wgg,Brambilla:2017zei} demonstrated that the in-medium quantum evolution of heavy quarkonium depends on the heavy-quarkonium momentum diffusion coefficient $\hat{\kappa}$ and its dispersive counterpart $\hat{\gamma}$, with both being defined in terms of nonperturbative correlators of chromoelectric fields.
+The quantum master equations governing the evolution of the heavy-quark reduced density matrix were obtained using OQS methods in which one integrates out the light medium degrees of freedom to obtain evolution equations for the heavy quarkonium reduced matrix.
 For application to heavy-ion collision phenomenology one considers a strongly-coupled quark-gluon plasma obeying the scale hierarchy $M \gg 1/a_0 \gg m_D,T \gg E$, where $M$ is the heavy-quark mass, $a_0$ is the vacuum 1S Bohr radius, $m_D$ is the Debye mass, $T$ is the temperature, and $E$ is the binding energy.

-Within this hierarchy one obtains a Markovian quantum master equation due to the fact that the medium relaxation time $\tau_{\rm med} \sim 1/T$ is much larger than both the timescale for internal transitions $\tau_{\rm int} \sim 1/E$ and the probe relaxation time $\tau_{\rm probe} \gg 1/T$.
+Within this hierarchy one obtains a Markovian quantum master equation due to the fact that the medium relaxation time $\tau_{\rm med} \sim 1/T$ is much smaller than both the timescale for internal transitions $\tau_{\rm int} \sim 1/E$ and the probe relaxation time $\tau_{\rm probe} \gg 1/T$.
 In this case one can obtain a Markovian quantum master equation of Lindblad form~\cite{Brambilla:2016wgg,Brambilla:2017zei,Rothkopf:2019ipj,Akamatsu:2020ypb,Yao:2021lus}.
 The resulting Lindblad equation was solved numerically using the quantum trajectories method and comparisons of the phenomenological predictions with data are quite favorable as a function of both the number of participants $N_{\rm part}$ and transverse momentum $p_T$~\cite{Brambilla:2020qwo,Brambilla:2021wkt, Brambilla:2022ynh,Brambilla:2023hkw}.
 The OQS+pNRQCD framework was applied first at leading-order in the expansion in binding energy over temperature ($E/T$) in Refs.~\cite{Brambilla:2020qwo,Brambilla:2021wkt} and then extended to next-to-leading-order (NLO) in $E/T$ in Ref.~\cite{Brambilla:2022ynh}.